jhmartel/WOLFRAM/README.md

 In our experience, WOLFRAM can properly represent μ as a polynomial μ = pt[x1]+pt[x2]+pt[x3]+..., etc.
 Formally the header "pt" is formal symbol which tells us, the reader, that the values x1,x2,x3,... represent point coordinates.
 Thus pt[x1] represents "a point at x1".
+N.B. we are using the idea of "Dirac mass at x1" as interchangeable with "point at x1".

 If we have a scalar function, say f(x), then we represent the graph of f by the expression w := pt[x1] ev[f(x1)]+pt[x2] ev[f(x2)]+....
 Integrating f with respect to μ would take the form